sonny-burrell/sonny-burrell.github.io/content/publication/deepsvg/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Conference on Neural Information Processing Systems, NeurIPS*
+publication: In *Conference on Neural Information Processing Systems, NeurIPS 2020*
-publication_short: In *NeurIPS*
+publication_short: In *NeurIPS 2020*

 abstract: Scalable Vector Graphics (SVG) are ubiquitous in modern 2D interfaces due to their ability to scale to different resolutions.
 However, despite the success of deep learning-based models applied to rasterized images, the problem of vector graphics representation learning and generation remains largely unexplored.
 In this work, we propose a novel hierarchical generative network, called DeepSVG, for complex SVG icons generation and interpolation.
 Our architecture effectively disentangles high-level shapes from the low-level commands that encode the shape itself.
 The network directly predicts a set of shapes in a non-autoregressive fashion.
 We introduce the task of complex SVG icons generation by releasing a new large-scale dataset along with an open-source library for SVG manipulation.
 We demonstrate that our network learns to accurately reconstruct diverse vector graphics, and can serve as a powerful animation tool by performing interpolations and other latent space operations.